tricks7/basic-website/drills/version-1/rubric.md

         - [ ] Text that floats to the right the image
         - [ ] An anchor tag with no text-decoration
 - [ ] A footer with text that describes copywrite, license and domain name
+    - The text has the same margin as the main section